MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/nf-iddcx-iddcxswapchainreportframestatistics.md

 ### -param SwapChainObject [in]

-The swap-chain object whose frame statistics is reported.
+The swap-chain object whose frame statistics to be reported.

 ### -param pInArgs [in]